Healthdirect Free Australian health advice you can count on.

 Each of these conditions can progress over time, meaning that your glasses prescription may change.
 See your optometrist every 1 to 2 years to ensure your glasses are still appropriate for you.

 You can buy reading glasses over the counter from many pharmacies and shops.
-This can be convenient, but it's important to visit an optometrist who can make sure your glasses are right for you.
+This can be convenient, but it's important to visit an optometrist who can check your eyes for any conditions, and make sure your glasses are right for you.
 For example, if one eye has better vision than the other, you may need different lenses for each eye.
-Also, reading glasses bought over the counter can help with age-related long-sightedness (presbyopia), but they don't help with other eye conditions such as short-sightedness (myopia).

 Resources and support

-• Vision Australia provides information and support to people with low vision and their families.
+Vision Australia has information and support for people with low vision and their families.
+You can call them on 1300 84 7466.

-• Good Vision for Life for Life is an Australian initiative which provides information about eye health at all stages of life.
+Good Vision for Life provides information about eye health at all stages of life.

 Learn more here about the development and quality assurance of healthdirect content.